lennyitb/commentbox/README.md

       "Line 3",
     ],
     # every other parameter is optional
+    # alignment is up to one element for each line
     # last alignment symbol will be copied for each remaining line if not enough are provided
     alignment: [:center, :left, :right], # Array of Symbols/Strings, or just one Symbol/String
     style: :money,     # Symbol/String naming a built-in style or Hash describing your custom style